+Prior to joining the Justice Initiative, Lisitsyna served as a Central Asia researcher at Human Rights Watch focusing on civil and political rights in Turkmenistan, the rights of Uzbek refugees, and the rights of migrant workers in Russia and Kazakhstan.
 Prior to her work at Human Rights Watch, Lisitsyna cofounded and served for more than 10 years as the executive director of the Youth Human Rights Group, one of the main human rights NGOs in Kyrgyzstan.
 While at YHRG, she developed a human rights monitoring program focused on custodial institutions including orphanages, detention centers, and mental health institutions.